inside.ewu.edu

 The 72-credit major is designed for those with a more concentrated interest in government who do not wish to complete a structured minor or who may be interested in graduate study in political science.

-There is an 82-credit Pre-law Option, within the 72-credit major, designed for students interested in law school or work as a paralegal.
+There is also a 72-credit Pre-law option for students interested in law school or work as a paralegal.
+Contact a departmental advisor about this option.

 Required Introductory Courses